patricklam/plam.new-webpage/content/post/20250625-trip-report-estonia.md

 which is on the water, and hence where the 1980 Olympic sailing happened.

 I also visited the [Museum of Photography](https://linnamuuseum.ee/en/museum-of-photography/exhibitions/).
-They had cameras but also exhibitions that were very much not G-rated, as it turns out.
+They had old cameras but also exhibitions that were very much not G-rated, as it turns out.
 Not really what they would talk about in public in Soviet days.

 The flight back to Canada on Monday morning had a 1 hour delay at TLL, but fine.
 Going back to Canada